elixir-ecto/ecto/guides/howtos/Composable transactions with Multi.md

 |> Ecto.Multi.update_all(:john, john_update)
 ```

-`Ecto.Multi` is a data structure that defines multiple operations that must be performed together, without worrying about when they will be executed. `Ecto.Multi` mirrors most of the `Ecto.Repo` API, with the difference each operation must be explicitly named.
+`Ecto.Multi` is a data structure that defines multiple operations that must be performed together, without worrying about when they will be executed. `Ecto.Multi` mirrors most of the `Ecto.Repo` API, with the difference that each operation must be explicitly named.
 In the example above, we have defined two update operations, named `:mary` and `:john`.
 As we will see later, the names are important when handling the transaction results.

 Since `Ecto.Multi` is just a data structure, we can pass it as argument to other functions, as well as return it.
 Assuming the multi above is moved into its own function, defined as `transfer_money(mary, john, value)`,  we can add a new operation to the multi that logs the transfer as follows: